 Yes, we need to continue to rely on our tourism industry as a major driver of our economy until new business models can be developed and proven sustainable.

-• I would have the visitor industry provide a detail plan of reopening protocols to the governor by June 21 and to the public by June 30
+• I would have the visitor industry provide a detailed plan of reopening protocols.

 The initial economic sector I would look to for diversifying our economy would be agriculture.
 The industry can provide an honorable and honest day’s work for a good wage and as importantly take a major step to sustain our homegrown food supply.

 2. As the economy struggles, the city may have to cut expenses and seek new revenue sources.
 What would you cut?
 And what is an area where you see potential new revenue?

 To address the reduced revenue, I would first return all department budgets to fiscal year 2020 levels.
 While I would preserve public safety budgets, I would then look at each department to seek further reduction, without doing an across-the-board approach to budget cutting.
 The better my staff and I understand the individual departments’ financial needs, the better we will be able to make the hard decisions of what not to fund.